KayT3/extensions-source/README.md

 * Extensions use a **third-party API** to generate novel chapter images.
 * That API is written in **C#** and is available publicly on my GitHub profile.
+* You can run it locally and change the URL inside the extension
 * This repository is mainly for **personal use and experimentation**.

 ## Credits